lbarbierato/mqttclient/readme.md

 The original mbed OS socket adaptation has been made by changqian9 AT gmail.com

-“This work was done during my Master Thesis internship at the Joint Open Lab SWARM”
+This work was done during my Master Thesis internship at the Joint Open Lab SWARM